flamableconcrete/awesome-online-board-games/README.md

 * [Pro Avalon](https://www.proavalon.com) - (5-10) A small band of revolutionaries must use logic and deduction in order to ferret out the spies who have infiltrated their ranks.
 * [The Resistance Plus](http://www.theresistanceplus.com) - (5-10) Very similar to the Pro Avalon website.
 * [Mafia](https://mafia.gg) - (4+) Mafia.gg is an online, text-based version of the classic party game Mafia.
-* [Epic Mafia](https://epicmafia.com) - (4+) EpicMafia is an online expansion of the classic party game Mafia!
 * [Werewolves](https://werewolv.es) - (4+) A free real time version of the social deduction party game Werewolf aka Mafia played in your browser.
 * [Coup](https://www.chickenkoup.com) - (2-6) Simply laid out.
 Share game code.
 No sign up involved.
-* [Robot Interrogation](http://interrogation.ftwinston.com) - (2) Can you tell if someone is secretly a robot?
-This is an online version of [Inhuman Conditions](https://www.robots.management).
 * Secret Hitler - (5-10) Each party wishes to enact their own policies; if they enact enough, then the country will be under their control.
-    * [Netgames](https://netgames.io/games/secret-hitler/) - Is simple, share game code.
     * [secret.ethanl.ee](https://secret.ethanl.ee) - Simple site, Share game code. don’t have to sign up.
 Unlike the sites above this site has a traditional game board view.
-    * [private.secrethitler.io](https://private.secrethitler.io/) - More complex.
-Sign up, join via URL or lobby.
-Features voting history.
 * [Spyfall (adrianocola)](https://spyfall.adrianocola.com) - (3+) Allows 1 or 2 spies.
 * [Spyfall (tannerkrewson)](https://spyfall.tannerkrewson.com/) - (3+) can enable a 2% chance of everyone being spies.
 * [Deception: Murder in Hong Kong](http://ninjabunny.github.io/mihk/) - (4-12) No connecting, Forensic Scientist visits site and screen shares.